Task

 Introduction

-As we transition from our foundational lectures into practical application, it is crucial to evaluate your understanding and proficiency in the core bioinformatics processes of mapping, variant calling, and assembly.
+As we transition from our foundational lectures into practical application, it is crucial to evaluate your understanding and proficiency in the core bioinformatics processes of mapping and variant calling.
 These tools are the cornerstone of genomic analysis and have wide-reaching implications in the field of infectious diseases, including tuberculosis.
-This test will simulate a real-world scenario where you will analyze raw sequencing data to extract meaningful insights that can inform treatment decisions and deepen our understanding of pathogen genomics.
+This test will simulate a real-world scenario where you will analyse raw sequencing data to extract meaningful insights that can inform treatment decisions and deepen our understanding of pathogen genomics.

 These genomes are larger than what you have been working on as we have only given you a snippet of the genome.
 Now you will work on the whole genome so it will take a bit of time!